 - projects that have previously been funded through this program.

 Community organisations delivering sport and active recreation programs anywhere in Victoria may apply.

-We highly recommend you contact your Sport and Recreation Victoria regional contact to discuss projects under Category 2 and 3.
+We highly recommend you contact your Sport and Recreation Victoria regional contact to discuss projects under Category 3.

-- Eastern Metro, North West Metro and Southern Metro region please contact Laura Armstrong, 03 9096 9856.
+- Eastern Metro, North West Metro and Southern Metro region please email Sport and Recreation Victoria grants

 - Gippsland region, please contact Michael Meyer, 03 5177 2548.

 - Grampians region, please contact Michelle Anderson, 03 5333 6413